 All citizens of the European Union and European Economic Area (The EU plus Norway, Iceland and Liechtenstein) are covered by statutory health insurance in their country of residence.

 Non-EU citizens are also covered by EHIC in some countries.
 In order to get the card, you must legally reside in an EU state and be covered by social security.
 Unfortunately, they are not able to use EHIC for treatment in Denmark, Iceland, Liechtenstein, Norway and Switzerland.

 How to apply for the European Health Insurance Card?

-Each EU state is responsible for distribution of the card to its citizens.
-Some countries issue the European health card automatically with the national health card; in others you need to apply for it.
+Each EU state is responsible for the distribution of the card to its citizens.
+Some countries issue the European health card automatically with the national health card; in others, you need to apply for it.

 Each family member needs to have their own card.